igorwojda/android-showcase/README.md

 provides architectural guidance.
 This project utilizes popular tools, libraries, linters, Gradle plugins, testing frameworks, and CI setup.
 It is a complete sample of a fully functional Android application.

-Project is focusing on modular, scalable, maintainable, and testable [architecture](#architecture), leading [tech-stack](#tech-stack) and demonstrates the best development practices.
+The project is focusing on modular, scalable, maintainable, and testable [architecture](#architecture), leading [tech-stack](#tech-stack), and demonstrating the best development practices.

 This application may look simple, but it has all of the pieces that will provide the rock-solid foundation for the larger application suitable for bigger teams and extended